hj1994412/mckf111.github.io/_posts/2017-12-24-How-to-download-SRA-data-en.md

 * content
 {:toc}

-> This is a brief tutorial about methods of downloading sra, sam and fastq files, mainly focusing on Aspera Connect.
+> This is a brief tutorial about methods of downloading sra, sam and fastq files, mainly focusing on Aspera Connect. **Repost by indicating the source please!**

 ## NCBI-SRA and EBI-ENA databases